yukaritan/qtbot3/README.md

 ## License
-Doubly licensed under GPL v3 and NBPL; see license1.txt ańd license2.txt.
+Doubly licensed under GPL v3 and NBPL; see license1.txt and license2.txt.

 ## Enjoy